DonByrne97/c-data-structures-algorithms/README.md

 ## c-data-structures-algorithms

-Common data structures and algorithms in pure C. All data structures are programmed from scratch with no outside assistance or use of third-party libraries.
-Feel free to copy and reuse them as you please.
+### Welcome!
+This is a repository of common data structures and algorithms in the C programming language.
+All of these files have been coded from scratch and only use the standard C libraries; no third-party libraries or packages are used.